 The reported results present a thorough examination of IEM's knowledge structure, including publishing patterns, co-authorship, social network analysis, and literature classification, providing a comprehensive picture of the field's evolution.
-Notably, it goes beyond a simple review of current Exploring the Intellectual Structure of Published Islamic Equity Market Research: A Bibliometric Analysis Covering Over Two Decades of Literature Repertoire literature by methodically addressing multiple research questions.
+Notably, it goes beyond a simple review of current literature by methodically addressing multiple research questions.
 Leveraging on the bibliometric method allows this study to offer fresh perspectives on the development and dynamics of IEM research.
-Additionally, the emphasis on co-authorship patterns and social network analysis is particularly noteworthy, offering insight on research co-operation dynamics and significant personalities in the subject which are important for researchers in the area to consider in strategizing their IEM research agenda.
+Additionally, the emphasis on co-authorship patterns and social network analysis is particularly noteworthy, offering insight on research cooperation dynamics and significant personalities in the subject which are important for researchers in the area to consider in strategizing their IEM research agenda.
 The findings have implications for various IEM stakeholders, particularly academic scholars seeking to further advance the IEM research agenda as well as practitioners planning to promote sustainable and ethically sound equity trading practices.
 As such, this study contributes to the broader discourse on the strategic roles of IEM in extending the knowledge frontier of Islamic finance.